Graduate Programs in

 Application for admission

-Applications may be submitted at any time, but it is recommended that applications for admission for the fall semester should be made by February 15.
+Applications may be submitted at any time, but it is recommended that applications for admission for the fall semester should be made by February 1 for master's degree programs and by December 15 for the Ph.D. program.
 Application and graduate assistantship decisions are generally made by the first week of March.
-Applications submitted after March 1 will be considered for both admission and assistantships, but assistantship availability for such applications is likely to be reduced.
+Late applications will be considered for both admission and assistantships, but assistantship availability for such applications is likely to be reduced.

 Graduate Program Application for Admission